-Information about the Scenarios Used by the Company Hyundai is conducting transition and physical scenario analyses using gualitative and guantitative methodologies to systematically address the risks and opportunities that may arise from climate change.
+Information about the Scenarios Used by the Company Hyundai is conducting transition and physical scenario analyses using qualitative and quantitative methodologies to systematically address the risks and opportunities that may arise from climate change.
 The sources used in the scenario are primarily from the IEA and IPCC, with some information derived from internal analysis.

-Scenario Definition Time range Source Business scope NZE (1.4°C) Scenario that outlines a pathway for the global energy sector to achieve net zero by 2050 Transition APS (1.7°C) Scenario assuming the achievement of climate targets committed by governments and companies by August 2023 IEA World Energy Outlook Entire automotive sector of Hyundai STEPS (2,4°C) Scenario based on current energy-related policies implemented in each sector and country SSP1-2.6 (2°C 이하) Scenario to achieve net zero by 2050 and limit global temperature rise to below 2 degrees Celsius 20 Physical SSP2-4,5 (2~3°C) Scenario where the temperature increase exceeds 2 degrees Celsius due to GHG emissions ~2050 IPCC 32 business sites of Hyundai's automotive SSP5-8.5 (4°C 이상) Worst-case scenario where the temperature increase exceeds 4 degrees Celsius due to GHG emissions 500101
+Scenario Definition Time range Source Business scope NZE (1,4°C) Scenario that outlines a pathway for the global energy sector to achieve net zero by 2050 Transition APS (1,7°C) Scenario assuming the achievement of climate targets committed by governments and companies by August 2023 ~2050 IEA World Energy Outlook Entire automotive sector of Hyundai STEPS (2.4°C) Scenario based on current energy-related policies implemented in each sector and country Scenario to achieve net zero by 2050 and limit global temperature rise to below 2 degrees Celsius Physical SSP2-4.5 (2~3°C) Scenario where the temperature increase exceeds 2 degrees Celsius due to GHG emissions ~2050 IPCC 32 business sites of Hyundai's automotive SSP5-8.5 (4°C 이상) Worst-case scenario where the temperature increase exceeds 4 degrees Celsius due to GHG emissions sector